 There are some traditional remedies that you should avoid using for treating burns on hand.
 They include butter, oil, petroleum jelly and adhesive dressings.
 This is because they may trap the head in lieu of drawing it out.

-When it comes to knowing how to treat burns on hand naturally, you should try to follow this tip for good.
+When it comes to knowing how to treat burns on fingers, skin, face, and hand naturally, you should try to follow this tip for good.

 28. Know When To Find Medical Treatment